j-bd/Foodvisor/tomato_allergies/README.md

 # Home assignment - Tomato allergies

-You will find here the implementation of tasks requested on this [page](https://github.com/Foodvisor/home-assignment).
+You will find in this repository the implementation of tasks requested on this [page](https://github.com/Foodvisor/home-assignment).

 Image Data can be downloaded by clicking [here](https://drive.google.com/file/d/1N7NSt8vZT20wslX00Fpeyx989QjK5GFZ/view?usp=sharing).